Probing supermassive black hole scalarization with Pulsar Timing Arrays: Introduction

 \section{Introduction}

 Despite the great success of General Relativity (GR) in describing gravitational phenomena~\cite{Will_2014,LIGOScientific:2021sio}, there are both theoretical and phenomenological motivations to extend it into a more general framework.
 Among the several possible modifications of GR, scalar-tensor (ST) theories have been studied in greater detail, due to their conceptual simplicity and relevant phenomenology.
 All ST theories are characterized by the inclusion of at least one fundamental scalar degree of freedom (DOF) in the gravitational sector.
-Theories within this class provide an appealing explanation to phenomena related to the universe dynamics like dark energy or inflation~\cite{Riess_1998,Planck:2018vyg,Brax:2017idh,Starobinsky:1980te,Guth:1980zm,Olive:1989nu}.\\ On the other hand, it has been shown that most of the interaction terms admitted in (ghost-free) ST gravity do not affect black hole (BH) solutions at the background level.
+Theories within this class provide an appealing explanation to phenomena related to the universe dynamics like dark energy or inflation~\cite{Riess_1998,Planck:2018vyg,Brax:2017idh,Starobinsky:1980te,Guth:1980zm,Olive:1989nu}.

+On the other hand, it has been shown that most of the interaction terms admitted in (ghost-free) ST gravity do not affect black hole (BH) solutions at the background level.
 In other words, BHs in most ST theories are exactly the same as in GR, meaning that they are fully determined by mass, spin and, in principle, electric charge, while the additional scalar DOF provides no further ``charge" to the BH.
-This fact is related to the well-known no-hair conjecture and has been rigorously formalized in some specific cases through no-hair theorems~\cite{Bekenstein:1971hc, Bekenstein:1972ky,Graham:2014mda,Hui:2012qt,Capuano:2023yyh}.
+This fact is related to the well-known no-hair conjecture and has been rigorously formalized in some specific cases through no-hair theorems~\cite{Bekenstein:1971hc, Bekenstein:1972ky,Graham:2014mda,Hui:2012qt,Capuano:2023yyh}. \\

 Nevertheless, such theorems rely on a set of crucial assumptions that cannot always be taken for granted.
 In particular, it has been shown that a specific interaction term, among all those leading to second-order equations of motion (EOM), can violate all known no-hair theorems, allowing for BH solutions with a non-trivial scalar profile~\cite{Sotiriou:2013qea,Sotiriou:2014pfa}.
 This term is given by $\lambda^2 F(\varphi) \mathcal{G}$, where $\lambda$ is a coupling constant with dimension of a length, $\varphi$ is the scalar field, $F$ is an analytic function, and $\mathcal{G}$ is the Gauss-Bonnet (GB) invariant

+The interesting properties of this model include BH solutions coupled to the scalar field via the so-called scalar charge~\cite{Sotiriou:2013qea,Sotiriou:2014pfa,Doneva:2017bvd,Doneva:2021tvn,Eichhorn:2023iab}, which has been used to constrain the coupling parameter $\lambda$ using Gravitational Waves (GWs) observations from the LIGO/Virgo collaboration~\cite{LIGOScientific:2021sio}.